Teaching For Shabbat of August 22nd, 2021

 Ki Tetzei (כִּי־תֵצֵא)— Hebrew for “when you go,” the first words in the parashah) is the 49th weekly Torah portion (פָּרָשָׁה, parashah) in the annual Jewish cycle of Torah reading and the sixth in the Book of Deuteronomy.
-It constitutes Deuteronomy 21:10–25:19.
+It covers Deuteronomy 21:10–25:19.

 Torah Parsha Ki Tetzei Summary